Skip to main content

 Community engagement focuses on seeking input from individuals who live, work or visit Frankston City, each sharing their own views and experiences.

-Stakeholders, on the other hand, are defined in our Community Engagement Policy as organisations, political bodies, committees or groups with a specific interest in a decision.
+Stakeholders are defined in our Community Engagement Policy as organisations, political bodies, committees or groups with a specific interest in a decision.

 Council engages with stakeholders through separate processes, such as formal submissions and targeted discussions, alongside broader community engagement.